-1.2.4.
+1.2.5.
 Laser Delivery Probe Selection

-Selection of the SideFire® Optic Directional Laser Probe (SFP) versus the FullFire® Optic Diffusing Tip Laser Probe should be determined by the size and shape of the intended ablation area.
+Selection of the appropriate laser probe should be determined by the size and shape of the intended ablation area.
 The SideFire probe provides support for the ablation of irregular shapes based on its ability to selectively ablate with a directional beam.
 If the safest trajectory does not place the LDP near the center of the target area but closer to one edge, SideFire may be the best choice for focal energy delivery to prevent unwanted heating outside of the target region.
-The FullFire probe provides support for the ablation of symmetrical areas with a diffuse beam.
+The FullFire probes provides support for the ablation of more symmetrical areas with a diffuse beam.
 The SideFire probe allows conformal control of the ablation area.
-FullFire probe may create a concentric ablation area.
+The NB3 probe may create a more concentric ablation area.

-If the target and path to target demands a smaller diameter probe, the FullFire® Optic 2.2 is a suitable LDP ablation tool.
-The selection of a 2.2 probe follows the same considerations noted above.
-The reduced diameter 2.2 probe achieves target accuracy only if the pathway is first created to the target with an alignment mandrel.
+If the target and path to target demands a smaller diameter probe, the FullFire[®] Optic 2.2 and 1.6 NB3 are suitable laser delivery probes.
+The selection of a 2.2 or 1.6 probe follows the same considerations noted above.
+The smaller diameter 2.2 and 1.6 probe achieve target accuracy only if the pathway is first created to the target with an alignment mandrel.